 Are your conversions flat?
 Check your landing page for these boo-boos.

 – Does the page include too many choices?

-It’s important to keep your reader focused on your primary and secondary CTA’s.
-If your page lists too many choices (for example a large, scrolling page of products) consider eliminating all “unnecessary” choices that don’t support your main calls to action.
+It’s important to keep your reader focused on your primary and secondary CTAs.
+If your page lists too many choices (for example, a significant, scrolling page of products), consider eliminating all “unnecessary” options that don’t support your primary call to action.
 Too many choices may force your readers into not taking any action at all.

 – Do you have vertical-specific testimonials?